liltran615/Azure-Project-1/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node configured.

-SSH into the control node and follow the steps:
+SSH into the control node, and follow the steps:

 STEP 1) Copy the configuration file to the ansible container.